jairaj08/Android-Bootanimation-module/README.md

 ## Troubleshooting
 - **Black screen or animation does not start:** Check that `desc.txt` dimensions match the frames, frame names are valid, and the archive contains `part0`, `part1`, etc. Recreate it using Store compression.
 - **Stock animation still appears:** The ROM may use a proprietary boot animation service or an unlisted path.
 Inspect the ROM's animation location and add it to `BA_MEDIA_PATHS` in `customize.sh`.
 Do not blindly remount or write to `/system`.
+Reach to me on support group mentioned below, I would love to help.
 - **No boot audio:** Audio is ROM/device dependent.
 Some Android builds disable boot sound or use a vendor-specific filename/service; this module cannot enable a disabled service.
-- **Install error:** Install through the manager's module installer. `module.prop` must be at the ZIP root, and `META-INF/com/google/android/` must be retained when installing through recovery.
+- **Install error:** Install through the manager's module installer. `module.prop` must be at the ZIP root, do not flash using recovery.

 ## Compatibility Scope
 No bootanimation module can honestly guarantee every Android phone or ROM.
 A device may not use the AOSP `bootanimation` service, may select a vendor animation before overlays are mounted, or may enforce a custom SELinux policy.
-This template covers standard systemless overlay behavior on Android 10 through current Android releases, but proprietary ROM behavior still needs device-specific handling.
+This template covers standard systemless overlay behavior on Android 10 through current Android releases, but proprietary ROM behavior may needs device-specific handling.

-## Changelog
-- **4.2 (2026-09-09):** Reworked installation around systemless overlays; removed direct partition writes, hardcoded SELinux contexts, fragile uninstall tracking, and legacy payload search paths.
-Added ZIP and `desc.txt` validation, safer path detection, modern metadata, and documentation of ROM-specific limits.

 ## Credits
 - Creator: [Jairaj08](https://github.com/Jairaj08)